isomerpages/moe-punggolsec/index.md

             allocation exercise soon.
 Please click below for more information.
           link_text: Sec 1 CCA Allocation Exercise 2025
           link_url: /cca-allocation-exercise-2025/
-        - title: Secondary 1 Registration 2025
-          date: 18 December 2024
-          announcement: Warmest welcome to Punggol Secondary School!
-Click the link below to find out more about us!
-          link_text: Registration for Sec 1 2025
-          link_url: /secondary-1-registration/
-        - title: O Level Release 2025
-          date: 06 January 2025
-          announcement: Dear Sec 4 and 5 O-Level students, the O level results will be released on Monday, 10 January 2025, 230pm.
-Click on the link below for more information on the release of the O-Level results, admission to 4E5N 2025, and the O Level Info sheet for Parents.
-          link_text: Release of O Levels Results 2025
-          link_url: /release-of-o-levels-results-2025/
-        - title: School Canteen Stall Opening
-          date: 15 December 2024
-          announcement: Our school is taking applications for a Halal stall for our School Canteen.
-Interested applicants may click the link below for requirements & details.
-          link_text: Learn More
-          link_url: /school-canteen-advertisement/
   - infopic:
       title: Punggol Secondary Open House 2024
       subtitle: Open House announcement